kaisenlinux/manpages-dev/category/TCP/socat.md

        unsigned int
               A number read with strtoul() .
 The value must fit into a C unsigned int.

        user   If the first character is a decimal digit, the value is read with strtoul() as unsigned integer specifying a user id.
-Otherwise, it must be an  exist‐ ing user name.
+Otherwise, it must be an existing user name.

        VSOCK cid
               A uint32_t (32 bit unsigned number) specifying a VSOCK Context Identifier (CID), read with strtoul() .
-There are several special addresses:
-              VMADDR_CID_ANY (-1U) means any address for binding; VMADDR_CID_HOST (2) is the well-known address of the host.
+There are several special addresses: VMADDR_CID_ANY (-1U) means  any  ad‐ dress for binding; VMADDR_CID_HOST (2) is the well-known address of the host.

        VSOCK port
               A uint32_t (32 bit unsigned number) specifying a VSOCK port, read with strtoul() .